flucoma/flucoma-docs/doc/TransientSlice.rst

 :control threshFwd:

   The threshold applied to the smoothed forward prediction error for determining an onset.
 The units are roughly in standard deviations, thus can be considered how "deviant", or anomalous, the signal must be to be detected as a transient.
-It allows tight start of the identification of the anomaly as it proceeds forward.
+It allows tight identification of the start of the anomaly as it proceeds forward.

 :control threshBack:

   The threshold applied to the smoothed backward prediction error for determining an offset.
 The units are roughly in standard deviations, thus can be considered how "deviant", or anomalous, the signal must be to be considered transient.
 When the smoothed error function goes below ``threshBack`` an offset is identified.
-As it proceeds backwards in time, it allows tight ending of the identification of the anomaly.
+As it proceeds backwards in time, it allows tight identification of the end of the anomaly.

 :control windowSize: